medic/cht-docs/content/en/apps/features/targets/_index.md

 ## Supervisor View

-In version 3.9, a Supervisor view was introduced to provide actionable information for CHW coaching and performance management.
-Targets can be configured to be aggregated and synced to allow Supervisors to view the progress of their health workers towards their goals.
-Within a Supervisors hierarchy branch, they can view:
+Aggregate targets were introduced in v3.9 to provide Supervisors actionable information about their CHWs, and help with coaching and performance management.
+Aggregate targets combine the info for each CHW that a Supervisor manages.

 {{< figure src="mobile-supervisor.png" link="mobile-supervisor.png" class="right col-4 col-lg-6" >}}

-Aggregate target metrics show an overview of all CHWs.
-Metrics are configurable based on project needs.
-For example, some values may be a percent, while others may be a tally.
-If the group of CHWs is performing on average below the goal, the metrics will be highlighted in red.

-Clicking on an aggregate widget navigates to a detailed view with a breakdown of target data by individual CHW.
-The individual performance of each CHW is displayed on the right.
-If a CHW is performing below the target goal, their value will be highlighted in red.
+Clicking on an aggregate widget opens the detailed view with the data for each individual CHW.
+If a CHW is performing below the target goal, their value will be highlighted in red, making it easier for Supervisors to know with which CHWs to follow up.

-{{% alert title="Note" %}} The data displayed is based directly on CHW targets, thus subject to the same limitations.
-If a CHW has synced their data, but a manager has not synced, data displayed will not be up to date (also true in reverse). {{% /alert %}}
+{{% alert title="Note" %}} Aggregate targets are based on the widgets seen by CHWs, and dependant and the data that has been synced.
+If a CHW or the supervisor has not synced, then the aggregate target will not be up to date. {{% /alert %}}